vmleon/learning-library/analytics-library/sailgp/ml/ml.md

 7. Now we need to make the Machine Learning model that we built in the database available to Oracle Analytics Cloud.

-   Choose Create > Register ML Model.
+   Click the ribbon, then Register ML Model. select `SAILGP`.
    ![pic1](images/register-ml-model.png)

 8. Now select the model starting with `SVMG`.
 Check that it has the same name that you created earlier.
 Then press "Register".